- Kieran Oberman

 - Political theory, Political philosophy, Global justice, just war theory, Immigration, Immigration and asylum policy, Distributive justice, Social justice

 I joined Edinburgh University in September 2013.
 I obtained my DPhil in Politics from Oxford University and have since held positions at the University of Louvain, Stanford University, the Asian University for Women and University College Dublin

-At Edinburgh, I play an active role in both the Just World Institute and the Political Theory Research Group.
-I write aricles for public forum websites such as OpenDemocracy and the Just World Institute.
+I write aricles for public forum websites such as the World Economic Forum and OpenDemocracy.
 These articles seek to apply ideas from political philosophy to contemporary public affairs.
 Edinburgh is a fantastic place to do political theory.
 If you are considering studying for a PhD in political theory at Edinburgh or simply wish to find out more please see our website http://politicaltheory.sps.ed.ac.uk

 - DPhil Politics (Oxford)